thoughtful-web/settings-page-wp/README.md

 All HTML attributes for form fields are supported in the configuration and "pattern" attributes are validated for both the form and in the Option's sanitization filter hook.
 Each Field is a separate Option and all WordPress filters and actions which apply to Options can be used for them.

+## Features

+1. Settings page generation from a configuration file.
+2. Wrapped around the Core WordPress Settings and Options APIs.
+3. Each Field creates and updates an individual database Option, which has advantages when you use hooks and filters.
+4. Each Field is validated in a manner similar to how core WordPress options are validated.
+5. If a Field type supports it you can add the "pattern" attribute to further validate against a regular expression in both the form and the server simultaneously.
+6. Include stylesheet and/or script file parameters in the configuration file for the Settings page.

 ## Requirements

 1. WordPress 5.4 and above.